 - TJH and Sons Consultancy Limited v CPP Group Plc, acting for the appellant in the Court of Appeal in relation to the proper construction of a consultancy agreement (sole advocate).

-- Many mis-selling cases in the County Court and High Court, particularly those arising out of the sale of interest rate hedging products.
+- Mis-selling cases, including those arising out of the sale of interest rate hedging products.

-Scott has been recognised as a Leading Junior in banking & finance in Legal 500 UK 2015 and 2016.
+Scott has been recognised as a Leading Junior in banking & finance in Legal 500 UK 2015 – 2017.

 The RBS Rights Issue litigation (Ch).
 Long-running group litigation arising out of the £12 billion Rights Issue in 2008.
 Acted for one of the institutional lead claimant groups (represented by Stewarts Law) in this claim under s.90 of FSMA that the prospectus was misleading and incomplete.
 The claims settled in December 2016.
 Main focus was on the extent to which the prospectus accurately depicted the credit market exposures on RBS’s balance sheet (then the world’s largest bank).
 Particular asset classes included CDOs, monolines, leveraged loans, ABS (led by Andrew Onslow QC and Adam Kramer).